GSA/search-gov-website/_posts/2019-07-09-ranking-factors.md

 ### Core Ranking Algorithm

-Our system is built on Elasticsearch, which itself is built on Apache Lucene.
+Our system is built on Elasticsearch, which itself is built on Apache Lucene, and over time they have supplemented Lucene's Practical Scoring Function approach in a few ways.

-The Practical Scoring Function, the primary ranking algorithm, uses a basic Boolean match for single terms and adds in TF/IDF and a vector space model.
+The Practical Scoring Function, Lucene's primary ranking algorithm, uses a basic Boolean match for single terms and adds in TF/IDF and a vector space model.
 Here are some high level definitions for these technical terms:

 * **Boolean matches** are the AND / OR / NOT matches you’ve probably heard about.
   * This AND that